 Since • September 2024 - Present

-Welcome to the NEW African Journal for Pan-Vitalism and Social Phenomena, a new publication of Africa Centre of Intangible Phenomena Studies (ACIPS) being hosted on our platform.
-This library section is a treasure trove of meticulously researched articles that delve into the rich tapestry of African culture, traditions, and spirituality.
-This journal is a testament to the authentic African worldview, offering insights into the genuine cultural practices of the people, while also engaging in critical discourse on the impact of colonialism and the resurgence of spirituality in modern Africa.
-We explore the influential role of Africans, both on the continent and in the diaspora, in shaping these narratives.
-Currently, we are spearheading conversations on the intersection of African spirituality and the digital realm, examining its potential contributions to the Fourth Industrial Revolution (4IR).
+Welcome to the NEW Afrikan Journal for Pan-Vitalism and Social Phenomena, a new publication of Afrika Centre for Intangible Phenomena Studies (ACIPS) being hosted on our platform.
+This library section is a treasure trove of meticulously researched articles that delve into the rich tapestry of Afrikan culture, traditions, and spirituality.
+This journal is a testament to the authentic Afrikan worldview, offering insights into the genuine cultural practices of the people, while also engaging in critical discourse on the impact of colonialism and the resurgence of spirituality in modern Afrika.
+We explore the influential role of Afrikans, both on the continent and in the diaspora, in shaping these narratives.
+Currently, we are spearheading conversations on the intersection of Afrikan spirituality and the digital realm, examining its potential contributions to the Fourth Industrial Revolution (4IR).
 We invite scholars and community members alike to contribute to this vital dialogue, as we confront the challenges of declining social standards and strive to be the vanguard in this significant literary and cultural exploration.
 Submissions are now open – join us in setting the pace for this crucial conversation.
 For information visit ACIPS website.
 To submit a paper see above to down call for papers and to Click.

 Since • 2009 - Present